 - Use of equipment or trucks within critical root zone*

 - Storage of soil, stone, mulch, or supplies within the critical root zone*

 - Concrete, Asphalt, or Stone Repair or Construction within the critical root zone*

 - Application of Chemical or Biological Agents or Runoff

 *The critical root zone is the main structural and functional part of the root system.
 It is a protected circular area around a tree with a radius equal to 1.25 feet per inch of tree diameter (DBH) measured at 4.5 feet above grade with the tree trunk at the center of the circle.

 How do I get a tree impact permit?

 If your work is being reviewed by the City on a plan, tree impact permits will be given through the review process.
-If the work is not being reviewed on a plan, fill out the application:
+If the work is not being reviewed on a plan, complete a request for a Tree Imacpt Permit: